rapidez/gtm/README.md

 GTM_ELGENTOS=true
 ```

+## Temporarily disable

+If you'd like to test for example the Lighthouse scores without GTM you can disable it by added `?gtm=false` to the url

 ## Partytown

 Scripts like GTM have a massive negative impact on performance and pagespeed, to remedy this scripts like [Partytown](https://partytown.builder.io/) have been made.